peterschindler/peterschindler.github.io/index.md

             mode=PW(500),
             txt='h2.txt')
 ```
-Then we need to "attach" our calculator to the H2 molecule we created earlier.
+Then we need to "attach" our calculator to the H<sub>2</sub> molecule we created earlier.
 ```python
 h2.set_calculator(calc)
 ```
 ### Evaluate properties ###
-Now we can simply calculate the energy of the atomic object and could either directly return it or safe the result in a variable
+Using the calculator (GPAW) we now can simply calculate the energy of the atomic object and could either directly return it with `print`
+or safe the result in a variable (e.g. `result`)
 ```python
 print(h2.get_potential_energy()) #or
 result = h2.get_potential_energy()